bagaspra16/bagaspra16/README.md

 - 👋 Hi, I’m @bagaspra16
-- 👀 I’m interested in Java and HTML
+- 👀 I’m interested in Software Engineer & Software Developer
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript, and Python
 - 📫 How to reach me bagaspratamajunianika72@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: You can contact me everytime you have a interesting project!